yalda-darya/cultural-trajectories/README.md

   eight on Dimension 1, five on Dimension 2.
 Elicitation asks all ten items every wave; the ground-truth side drops items not fielded in a given country-wave.
-- **Ground truth:** Inglehart–Welzel two composite dimensions, Waves 4–7, computed from the microdata as equal-weight composites of z-scored component items — a standardized-composite proxy, not the published `tradrat5` / `survself` factor scores.
+- **Ground truth:** Inglehart–Welzel two composite dimensions, Waves 4–7, computed from the microdata as equal-weight composites of z-scored component items, a standardized-composite proxy, not the published `tradrat5` / `survself` factor scores.
 The identical rule is applied to model outputs, which is what makes the two directly comparable.